 Growth and flourishing

 How does Alison work in supervision?
-In this video she talks about the values which inform her practice, why people come to her for supervision, and the importance of coaches developing in who they are, as well as in what they do.
+On this page, she talks about the values which inform her practice, how the supervision relationship works, and the importance of coaches developing in who they are, as well as in what they do.

 ‘What underpins my work is my deep-seated belief that I can contribute to my client’s growth, development and learning.
 My starting point is a very strong belief that my client has the potential to flourish.’